Vurv78/WebAudio/README.md

 ``void webaudio:setRadius(number radius)``
 Sets the radius in which to the stream will be heard in.
 Default is 200 and (default) max is 1500.
 Does not update the object.

+## Special

+``number webaudio:pause()``
+Pauses the stream where it is currently playing, Returns 1 or 0 if could successfully do so, because of quota.
+Automatically calls updates self internally.

+``number webaudio:play()``
+Starts the stream or continues where it left off after pausing, Returns 1 or 0 if could successfully do so from quota.
+Automatically updates self internally.

+``void webaudio:destroy()``
+Destroys the WebAudio object, rendering it useless.
+It will silently fail when trying to use it from here on!
+This gives you another slot to make a WebAudio object

+``number webaudio:update()``
+Sends all of the information of the object given by functions like setPos and setTime to the client.
+You need to call this after running functions without running ``:play()`` or ``:pause()`` on them since those sync with the client.
+Returns 1 if could update, 0 if hit transmission quota

+## Getters

+``number webaudio:isValid()``
+Returns 1 or 0 for whether the stream is valid and not destroyed.

+``number webaudio:isParented()``
+Returns 1 or 0 for whether the stream is parented

+``vector webaudio:getPos()``
+Returns the position of the stream set by setPos.
+Doesn't work with parented streams since they do that math on the client.

+``vector webaudio:getVolume()``
+Returns the volume of the stream set by setVolume

+``number webaudio:getRadius()``
+Returns the radius of the stream set by setRadius

+``number webaudio:getTime()``
+Returns the current playback time of the stream in seconds.

+``number webaudio:getState()``
+Returns the state of the stream, 0 = STOPPED, 1 = PLAYING, 2 = PAUSED, Use the _CHANNEL* constants to get these values easily. (_CHANNEL_STOPPED is 0 for example)

+``number webaudio:getLength()``
+Returns the playback duration / length of the stream.
+Returns -1 if we haven't received the length yet.

+``string webaudio:getFileName()``
+Returns the file name of the webaudio stream.
+Usually but not always returns the URL of the stream, and will return "" if we haven't received the filename yet.